privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

       // Unique string that identifies the Custom Audience (a.k.a Interest
       // Group) for a buyer.
       string name = 1;

-      // Ad creative render urls belonging to the Custom Audience (a.k.a
+      /*...Real Time signals fetched from buyer’s Key/Value service...*/
+      // Key-value pairs corresponding to keys in `bidding_signals_keys` and CA/IG
-      // Interest Group).
+      // `name`.
+      // Represents a JSON object.
-      repeated Ad ads = 2;
+      google.protobuf.Struct bidding_signals = 2;

       // User bidding signals for storing additional metadata that the buyer
       // can use during bidding.
+      // NOTE: This field is populated if this is passed from device in each CA/IG
+      // in SelectWinningAdRequest.
+If this is not passed from device, this will
-      google.protobuf.Struct user_bidding_signals = 3;
+      // be fetched from Buyer KV service and be included in `bidding_signals`. google.protobuf.Struct user_bidding_signals = 3;

-      /*...Real Time signals fetched from buyer’s Key/Value service...*/
-      // Key-value pairs corresponding to keys in bidding_signals_keys.
-      // Represents a JSON object.
-      google.protobuf.Struct bidding_signals = 4;

       /*********************** Optional Fields **************************/
       // Optional.
 This field may be populated for browser but not required